reuteras/mcp-cyberbro/README.md

 1. Export your Cyberbro config as an environment variable:
    ```
     export CYBERBRO_URL=http://localhost:5000
-    # The API prefix is optional, but if you have a custom prefix, set it here.
-    export API_PREFIX=api
    ```

-3. Pull the Docker image from GitHub Container Registry:
+3. Pull the Docker image from GitHub Container Registry (careful, you must be logged in):
    ```
    docker pull ghcr.io/stanfrbd/mcp-cyberbro:latest
    ```